France announces billions in aid to aviation industry | CBC News

 Money includes direct government investment, subsidies, loans and loan guarantees

-France's government announced €15 billion (around $22.7 billion Cdn) in rescue money on Tuesday for the pandemic-battered aerospace industry, including plane maker Airbus and national airline Air France.
+France's government announced €15 billion (around $22.7 billion Cdn) in rescue money for the pandemic-battered aerospace industry, in hopes of saving its hundreds of thousands of jobs and keeping plane maker Airbus and national airline Air France globally competitive.

-The ministers of finance, transport, defence and environment unveiled the rescue plan for an industry that employs hundreds of thousands of people in France, whose livelihoods have been thrown into uncertainty by travel restrictions prompted by the virus.
+The deal was negotiated with unions, who said they would stay vigilant about job guarantees.
+Some environmental activists expressed skepticism about green ambitions for such a high-emission industry.

-"We will do everything to support this French industry that is so critical for our sovereignty, our jobs and our economy," Finance Minister Bruno Le Maire said.
+"We will do everything to support this French industry that is so critical for our sovereignty, our jobs and our economy," Finance Minister Bruno Le Maire said, unveiling the plan alongside the ministers of transport, defence and environment — a sign of how important the aeronautic sector is in France.

+As travel restrictions grounded most flights to keep the novel coronavirus contained, the fallout cascaded across the industry, from airlines and airports to engine makers, maintenance contracts and spare parts suppliers.
+Airlines around the world have filed for bankruptcy or sought bailouts to survive the near-shutdown in their activity, and officials predict the industry will take years to recover.

-The money includes direct government investment, subsidies, loans and loan guarantees.
+The French aid money includes direct government investment, subsidies, loans and loan guarantees.
 It also includes a special fund jointly financed by the government, Airbus and other big manufacturers to support small suppliers.

-It includes €7 billion (around $10.6 billion Cdn) in loans and loan guarantees that the government had already promised to Air France, whose planes were almost entirely grounded by the virus.
+It includes €7 billion (around $10.6 billion Cdn) in loans and loan guarantees that the government had already promised to Air France, whose planes were almost entirely grounded amid the pandemic.

-Airlines around the world have sought government bailouts as they struggle to survive the near-shutdown in their activity prompted by the virus.
+And like a similar multibillion-euro plan to save the French car industry announced last month, the aviation bailout requires more investment in clean energy — and puts pressure on manufacturers to avoid layoffs.

+It will aim at modernizing the production chain and preserving European aviation know-how, Le Maire said.

+The government is also working with unions on a long-term, short-work scheme that would allow the industry to preserve jobs as it slowly ramps production back up.

-Airbus said it is cutting production by 35 per cent to 40 per cent, and rival Boeing announced during the virus lockdown that it would cut ten per cent of its 161,000-person workforce through attrition, early-out offers and layoffs.
+As a result of the virus lockdown, Airbus said it is cutting production by 35 to 40 per cent, and Boeing announced that it would cut 10 per cent of its 161,000-person workforce through attrition, early-out offers and layoffs.

 "The recovery will be long," Le Maire warned.
 The government predicted it will be 2023 before the industry reaches pre-crisis levels.